 3. Consistency

 The third C is consistency.
-If you want your marketing communications to achieve their objectives, they must be consistent and channel in a timely manner with the rest of your marketing mix.
+If you want your marketing communications to achieve their objectives, they must be consistent and channel promptly with the rest of your marketing mix.

 4. Competitiveness

 The fourth and final C is competitiveness.
-Your marketing communications will only be effective if they can stand out among the other marketing materials that your target audience is already seeing.
+Your marketing communications will only be effective if they can stand out among the other marketing materials your target audience already sees.

-The 4 C’s of marketing communications is a framework that can help you create more effective marketing communications.
+The 4 Cs of marketing communications are a framework that can help you create more effective marketing communications.

-By keeping your message clear, credible, consistent, and competitive, you can increase the likelihood that your target audience will pay attention to your message and take action.
+By keeping your message clear, credible, consistent, and competitive, you can increase your target audience’s likelihood of paying attention to your message and taking action.

 Conclusion!

-From a small business to a big one, 4 cs of marketing play an important role in understanding what consumer needs and how to satisfy them.
-By using the 4 Cs, businesses can create a marketing strategy that will help them not only reach their target consumers but also retain them as loyal customers.
+From a small business to a big one, the 4 Cs of marketing play an important role in understanding consumer needs and how to satisfy them.
+By using the 4 Cs, businesses can create a marketing strategy that will help them reach their target consumers and retain them as loyal customers.

 Also read – The 4 Ps of Marketing